 After you finish planting, take time to clean up and minimize any clues there might be something tasty underground.
 Chipmunks and squirrels are curious, and freshly dug soil invites investigation.
 Spreading a thin layer of bark mulch or shredded leaves over newly planted areas will help hide the disturbance.

 Another way to cover your tracks is to plant your bulbs into a groundcover or among low-growing perennials such as vinca, ajuga, heuchera or lamium.
 Squirrels and chipmunks are unlikely to notice the newly planted bulbs, and may also be less inclined to dig through foliage and roots to get them.

 The most effective way to keep your bulbs from being eaten is to plant them inside a wire cage.
 It’s fussy and time consuming, but it works and is something to consider, especially if you plant your bulbs in the same place each year.
 Many public gardens use this technique so they can always get a crowd-pleasing display.

-For wire, you could use a 2” mesh (such as chicken wire), but the large openings don’t ensure good protection.
-Hardware cloth is stiffer and more difficult to work with, but has much smaller openings.
-Dig out a planting area and line it with the wire mesh.
-Refill with soil and then plant your bulbs.
-When you have finished planting, lay an additional piece of wire over the soil surface.
+For wire, you can use a 2” mesh (such as chicken wire).
+It will deter digging, but the openings are too large to ensure complete protection.
+Hardware cloth has much smaller openings, but is stiffer and more difficult to work with.
+Dig out an area to the correct planting depth and line it with the wire mesh.
+Plant your bulbs and refill with soil.
+After planting, lay an additional piece of wire over the soil surface.
 Use stones or boards to weigh it down for winter and then remove it in spring when your bulbs begin to emerge.